Skip to content

 println(formattedString) // Outputs: "Hello, my name is John and I am 30 years old"

-The f interpolator allows you to specify format specifiers like %d within the string, just like with format.
+The f interpolator allows you to specify format specifiers like %d directly after the $variable, just like with format.